1jour1vin

 About the wine:

-Impressive from the very first whiff, the 2018 Brunello di Montalcino stands out with a captivating burst of exotic spices and crushed ash, giving way to dried black cherries and toasted herbs.
-This wine combines the energy of the vintage with the dark, balsamic-tinged fruit of Montalcino’s southern slopes, while the lively acidity maintains balance throughout the wine and flinty minerality emerges toward the finish.
-The finish is long, savory, and structured, but the tannins are rounder than expected, giving an impression of classicism while also leaving a sensation of appetite that entices the taster to return to the glass for more.
+Impressive from the very first whiff, the 2018 Brunello di Montalcino stands out with a captivating burst of exotic spices and crushed ash-like stone, giving way to dried black cherries and toasted herbs.
+This wine combines the energy of the vintage with the dark, balsamic-tinged fruits of Montalcino’s southern slopes, while its lively acidity maintains balance throughout the wine and flinty minerality emerges toward the finish.
+The finish is long, savory, and structured, but the tannins are rounder than expected, giving an impression of classicism while also leaving an appetite-whetting sensation that entices the taster to return to the glass for more.
 Easily one of the best wines of the vintage, the 2018 is not to be missed.

 James Suckling